 “After the WSLCB’s announcement, we knew that we had only a few days to provide a universal system to which the whole industry could submit compliance data and enable communication across the supply chain between licensees and their seed-to-sale system,” said Patrick Vo, BioTrackTHC’s CEO.
 “Our priority was to ensure that licensees could continue to operate in the absence of a government seed-to-sale system.
 Not having that system in place could have left Washington licensees vulnerable to noncompliance in a variety of ways, not to mention the potentially crippling volume of extra work needed to manually track a business’ entire inventory.”

-The UCS not only saves BioTrackTHC customers from having to manually generate spreadsheets and send them to the WSLCB, but BioTrackTHC has also agreed to allow 3rd party software competitors to submit data to the system on behalf of their customers.
+The UCS not only saves BioTrackTHC customers from having to manually generate spreadsheets and send them to the WSLCB, but BioTrackTHC has also agreed to allow 3rd party software competitors to submit data to the system on behalf of their customers with wordpress speed optimization.

 The following direct competitors of BioTrackTHC are integrated and operating on the UCS; WeedTraQR, GrowFlow, Mr. Kraken, TraceWeed, GreenBits, S2Solutions, and DopePlow.